-In-person worship has been resumed, but masks are required for all attendees per the mandate from the City of Philadelphia for the remainder of the year.
+In-person worship has been resumed, but masks are required for all attendees per the mandate from the City of Philadelphia Department of Public Health.
 As Lutherans, we adhere to Article XVI of the Augsburg Confession and Luther's explanation of the Fourth Commandment to obey civil authorities for the good of society.

 Gospel Reading for Sunday, October 10, 2021